Bikini Model Gabby Epstein Puts On A Busty Display In Blue Bikini

 Gabby Epstein knows how to enjoy summer.
 The Australian bombshell shared a series of photos on Tuesday in which she looked happy as she was about to dig into a bowl of fruit.

 In the post, Epstein was sitting at a table wearing a blue bikini top that accentuated her chest and her trim waistline.
 Her makeup was flawless featuring a dark brow and red color on her lips.
 She wore her long hair in loose waves that fell over her shoulders.
 The stunner accessorized the look with a dainty gold pendant necklace.
 In the first snap, she smiled for the camera as she reached into the bowl of fruit.
-In the second photo, she held what appeared to be a slice grapefruit up to her face while her smiling eyes peered over the fruit.
+In the second photo, she held what appeared to be a sliced grapefruit up to her face while her smiling eyes peered over the fruit.

 The bikini model had a bit of fun with her followers and asked them about their favorite fruits.
-Many chimed in with an answer, but it seemed others were too distracted with the view to give an answer.
+Many chimed in with an answer, but it seemed others were too distracted with the view to provide one.

 “Looks really healthy!
 And so does the fruit!” one fan wrote.